-- continue the clinical development of Zimura as currently planned or potentially in other indications if we believe there is a sufficient scientific rationale to pursue such development; - · in-license or acquire the rights to, and pursue the development of, other products, product candidates or technologies; - wind down the OPH1004 trial; - · complete our previously announced reduction in personnel; - maintain, expand and protect our intellectual property portfolio; - hire additional clinical, manufacturing, quality control, quality assurance and scientific personnel if we are successful in progressing the clinical development of any of our product candidates; - seek marketing approval for any product candidates that successfully complete clinical trials; - expand our outsourced manufacturing activities, expand our commercial operations and establish sales, marketing and distribution capabilities, if we receive, or expect to receive, marketing approval for any of our product candidates; and - expand our general and administrative functions to support future growth of the company.
+- continue the clinical development of Zimura as currently planned or potentially in other indications if we believe there is a sufficient scientific rationale to pursue such development; - · in-license or acquire the rights to, and pursue the development of, other products, product candidates or technologies; - · pursue our collaborative gene therapy research programs; - maintain, expand and protect our intellectual property portfolio; - hire additional clinical, manufacturing, quality control, quality assurance and scientific personnel, especially if we are successful in acquiring or in-licensing rights to additional products, product candidates or technologies or progressing the clinical development of any of our product candidates or if we decide to establish internal gene therapy capabilities; - seek marketing approval for any product candidates that successfully complete clinical trials; - expand our outsourced manufacturing activities or establish commercial operations or sales, marketing and distribution capabilities, if we receive, or expect to receive, marketing approval for any of our product candidates; and - expand our general and administrative functions to support future growth of the company.

-As of September 30, 2017, we had cash and cash equivalents of \$180.2 million, of which approximately \$5.0 million to \$7.0 million is committed to the wind-down of the OPH1004 trial and completing a previously announced reduction in personnel and related costs.
-We estimate that our 2017 year-end cash balance will range between \$155.0 million to \$165.0 million, excluding any potential business development activities or any changes to our current or planned clinical development programs.
-We also had \$139.1 million in total liabilities as of September 30, 2017, of which \$125.0 million related to the Novo Agreement, which we are required to show as a liability on our balance sheets under generally accepted accounting principles but which do not correspond to any contractual repayment obligation.
+As of March 31, 2018, we had cash and cash equivalents of \$154.9 million.
+We estimate our year end 2018 cash and cash equivalents to range between \$112.0 million and \$117.0 million based on our current 2018 business plan and planned capital expenditures.
+This estimate includes continuation of our development programs for Zimura and the continuation of our collaborative gene therapy research programs as currently planned.
+We also had \$133.5 million in total liabilities as of March 31, 2018, of which \$125.0 million related to the Novo Agreement, which we are required to show as a liability on our balance sheets under generally accepted accounting principles but which does not correspond to any contractual repayment obligation.

 We believe that our cash and cash equivalents will be sufficient to fund our operations and capital expenditure requirements as currently planned for at least the next 12 months.
-This estimate does not reflect any additional expenditures resulting from the in-licensing or acquisition of additional product candidates or technologies or associated development that we may pursue following any such transactions.
+This estimate does not reflect any additional expenditures resulting from additional sponsored research or the in-licensing or acquisition of additional product candidates or technologies or associated development that we may pursue following any such transactions.
 We have based this estimate on assumptions that may prove to be wrong, and we could use our available capital resources sooner than we currently expect.
-Our capital requirements will depend on several factors, including the success of our pursuit, by acquisition, in-licensing or otherwise, and subsequent development of additional product candidates or technologies, and the success of our ongoing development programs.
+Our capital requirements will depend on several factors, including the scope of any additional collaborative research programs, the success of our pursuit, by acquisition, in-licensing or otherwise, and subsequent development of additional product candidates or technologies, and the success of our ongoing development programs.
 We believe that we may need additional funding in the event that we acquire or in-license one or more additional product candidates and undertake development.
-In addition, our expenses may exceed our expectations if we experience delays in enrollment or with the availability of drug supply for our clinical trials, if we experience any unforeseen issues in our ongoing clinical trials or if we further expand the scope of our clinical trials and programs.
-Our costs may also exceed our expectations for other reasons, for example, if we experience issues with manufacturing, process development, or if we are required by the FDA, the European Medicines Agency, or EMA, or regulatory authorities in other jurisdictions to perform clinical or nonclinical trials or other studies in addition to those we currently expect to conduct.
+In addition, our expenses may exceed our expectations if we experience any unforeseen issue in our ongoing clinical trials, such as delays in enrollment or with the availability of drug supply or if we further expand the scope or size of our clinical trials or collaborative research programs.
+Our costs may also exceed our expectations for other reasons, for example, if we experience issues with manufacturing or process development, or if we are required by the FDA, the EMA, or regulatory authorities in other jurisdictions to perform clinical or nonclinical trials or other studies in addition to those we currently expect to conduct.
 As a result, we may need or may seek to obtain additional funding in connection with our continuing operations sooner than expected.